mahilab/Syntacts/tutorials/draw.md

 ## Setting Up with CMake

 We will use CMake as our build system.
-Our build script, `CMakeLists.txt` is given below.
-Using `FetchContent`, we can automatically retrieve mahi-gui and Syntacts from their GitHub repositories.
+Our build script, `CMakeLists.txt`, is given below.
+Using `FetchContent`, we can automatically retrieve mahi-gui and Syntacts from their GitHub repositories and build them as a part of our application.
 Finally, we will make an executable from a source file named `draw.cpp`, and link it to mahi-gui and Syntacts.

 ```cmake
 # CMakeLists.txt